AusDTO/service-handbook/_inflight/2-check-ins/index.md

 All assessors should attend every check-in.
 Meet with the whole team, or as many as you can.
 If there’s critical people who aren’t available you should reflect this in your ratings and notes.

+Typically, a lead assessor will guide the conversation to cover the following:

+*	What's been done
+*	Work through the criteria and discuss any actions the team should undertake
+*	Agree on the ratings

 ## Discuss what’s been done

 The product manager, or other team member, talks for 5 minutes about the week’s activities, highlights and challenges.